LCF2348/File_Hosting_Service/README.md

 6. Install SQLAlchemy using pip:
    ```
    pip install flask-sqlalchemy
-Note that steps 3-6 are needed because our repo doesn't hold our virtual environment or Flask installation.

 **Setting Up the Local Database to Talk to the Cloud:**
 1. Navigate to the SQLite3 downloads page: https://www.sqlite.org/download.html